Executive Director - Jason Wuestenberg

 Jason has conducted training at the local, national, and international level through his private training company since 1998.
 Jason has trained instructors, law enforcement personnel (local, state, and federal), military personnel, security personnel, and law-abiding citizens in the areas of firearms, tactics, combatives, use of force, and more.
 Jason still provides consulting and training when requested.

 Jason is a certified firearms instructor in all weapon disciplines (revolver, pistol, shotgun, carbine / rifle, select-fire, and precision rifle).
-He is a certified Shoot House Instructor as well as a certified Force-on-Force / Reality Based Training (RBT) Instructor and has conducted extensive shoot house and RBT training with both his department and his private training company.
-Jason is a graduate of the Force Science Institute Certification Course and was a firearms Subject Matter Expert (SME) for Arizona Peace Officer Standards & Training (AZ POST) qualified to train and certify officers as firearms instructors.
+He is a certified Shoot House Instructor as well as a certified Force-on-Force (FoF) / Reality Based Training (RBT) Instructor and has conducted extensive shoot house and FoF training with his department and his private training company.
+Jason is a graduate of the Force Science Institute Analyst Certification Course and was a firearms Subject Matter Expert (SME) for Arizona Peace Officer Standards & Training (AZ POST) qualified to train and certify officers as firearms instructors.

-Jason has obtained 25+ law enforcement instructor certifications over his career, and has accrued over 2,500+ hours of training above and beyond what his department provided in the areas of firearms, tactics, training, and leadership.
-Jason also obtained an Associates degree in Law Enforcement Technologies, a Bachelors degree in Career and Technical Education, and a Masters degree in Leadership.
+Jason has obtained 20+ law enforcement instructor certifications over his career, and has received an additional 2,500+ hours of training above and beyond what his agency provided in the areas of firearms, tactics, training development, and leadership.
+Jason still continues to attend training post-retirement.
+Jason has also obtained an Associates degree in Law Enforcement Technologies, a Bachelors degree in Career and Technical Education, and a Masters degree in Leadership.

 Jason has always pushed for advancement and innovation in firearms and tactical training both on his department and with his private company.
 Jason now brings that passion to a national association for professional firearms instructors.